Hecmatyar/zustand-fetching/README.md

 The following fields are reactions that are called for your request lifecycle.
 Very useful for alerts.

-- fulfilledReaction - successful completion of the request <br>
+- fulfilledReaction - called when request was successful <br>
-- rejectedReaction - request was rejected <br>
+- rejectedReaction - called when request was rejected <br>
-- resolvedReaction - the reaction that will be called after the request is executed, regardless of the result <br>
+- resolvedReaction - called after the request is executed, regardless of the result <br>
-- actionReaction - the reaction that will be called before the start of the request <br>
+- actionReaction - called before the start of the request <br>
-- abortReaction - the reaction that will be called when the request was aborted <br>
+- abortReaction - called when request was aborted <br>

 ```ts
 export const useUser = create<IUserState>((set, get) => ({